artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

-### Register a new Model
+### Register a new model

-When you instantiate a Model in Magento, you make a call like this
+When you instantiate a model in Magento, you make a call like this

 <!-- language: lang-php -->

 	$model = Mage::getModel('weblog/blogpost');

-the first part of the URI you pass into get Model is the Model Group Name.
-Because it is a good idea to follow conventions, this should be the (lowercase) name of your module, or to be safeguarded agains conflicts use the packagename and modulename (also in lowercase).
-The second part of the URI is the lowercase version of your Model name.
+The first part of the URI you pass into `getModel` is the Model Group Name.
+Because it is a good idea to follow conventions, this should be the (lowercase) name of your module, or to be safeguarded against conflicts use the package name and module name (also in lowercase).
+The second part of the URI is the lowercase version of your model name.

 So, let's add the following XML to our module's config.xml.